RESEARCH

 PUBLICATIONS

-''Effects of the Minimum Wage on the Nonprofit Sector''
+''Effects of the Minimum Wage on the Nonprofit Sector'' Joint with Jonathan Meer.

 "Legal Access to Reproductive Control Technology, Women's Education, and Earnings Approaching Retirement."